sodadata/soda-streaming/poc-tooling/README.md

 There are multiple data generators setup in the project, to publish auto generated messages on kafka.
 The config needs to be added in 4 places:
-- a .avro schema declaring how to generate the data in kafka-connect-datagen/config
+- a .avro schema declaring how to generate the data in kafka-connect-datagen/schema
-- a config file in kafka-setup declaring the configuration settings for the datagenerator
+- a .json config file in declaring the configuration settings for the datagenerator in kafka-connect-datagen/config

-you can start a datagenerator with:
+you can start a demo datagenerator with:
 ```
 curl -i -X POST -H Accept:application/json -H Content-Type:application/json http://localhost:8083/connectors/ -d @kafka-connect-datagen/config/stream1.json
 ```